project-sbc/Handheld-Control-Panel/README.md

 Most ryzen laptops or mini PCs.
 No fan support.

 # Donate
-If you feel this software has helped you, please consider donating.
+<p>If you feel this software has helped you, please consider donating.
 I enjoy doing this for the community and am a consumer of my own software, so I don't do it for the money, but I have easily put 100's of hours into this project to bring you the best possible experience.
+Thank you.</p>
-Thank you. https://ko-fi.com/project_sbc
+https://ko-fi.com/project_sbc

 https://www.paypal.com/donate?business=NQFQSSJBTTYY4&currency_code=USD